 So I wonder, is “relaxed Mom” available in a size large with express shipping?

-The truth is, what I really want for Christmas more than anything, is knowing that the holidays have been meaningful to my family beyond the gift-giving.
+It’s our tradition to celebrate Christmas and the truth is, what I really want more than anything, is to know that the holidays have been meaningful to my family beyond the gift-giving.
 I want to feel THAT kind of relaxed (and sure, a little bit of the other stuff wouldn’t be so bad either.)

 Lands’ End promises that their pajamas will give you, “the Magical Moments of Christmas Mornings all Winter Long.”
 That seems like a tall order for a PJ and slipper set.

 Instead, I’m going to offer two tips for a more enduring “Mom Glow”, and it won’t cost a dime.
-One hint pops you into action while the other invites you into presence.
+One tip pops you into action while the other invites you into presence.

 Lisa’s “Holiday Glow” Tip #1: Discuss ‘together time’ with your family